Mouseke666/ScryForge/README.md

 ### Preparing `cards.txt`

 To use ScryForge, open your deck in Moxfield and export it as a text file.
-Copy the exported list into `cards.txt` in the folder specified by `AppConfig.BasePath`.
+Copy the exported list into `cards.txt`.
 The pipeline will read this file to download and process your cards.

 ## Project Structure